Billing and Payments

 - Resources: Wyoming Attorney General

 You are also required to notify your customers or clients of your intention to surcharge (as soon as you are eligible to do so).
-For example, if using an online payments solution, you would have to include language on your payment page that clearly identifies the credit card surcharge before payment is submitted.
+For example, if using an online payment solution, you would have to include language on your payment page that clearly identifies the credit card surcharge before payment is submitted.

 You cannot simply lump your surcharges into each transaction total.
 Whenever a surcharge occurs, it must be listed separately on each invoice or payment confirmation page.